langchain-ai/chat-langchainjs/evals/README.md

 yarn start
 ```

-If you're running evals against a locally running server, you should set the `CHAT_LANGCHAINJS_API_URL` environment variable to `http://localhost:3000` in your `.env` file.
+If you're running evals against a locally running server, you should set the `BASE_API_URL` environment variable to `http://localhost:3000` in your `.env` file.

 Next, you can run the evals using the following commands: